-- (1) Compass Group Diversified Holdings LLC has two classes of interests: management interests and a non-management interests. - (2) Compass Group Management LLC, our manager, as sole holder of the management interests of the company and as our manager under the management services agreement, will beneficially own the company before this offering.
-Our Chief Executive Officer, Mr. Massoud, as sole and managing member of the manager, will beneficially own the company before the closing of this offering.
-Our manager is also an affiliate of CGI and Pharos. - (3) Each beneficial interest in the trust corresponds to one underlying non-management interest of the company.
-Unless the trust is dissolved, it must remain the sole holder of 100% of the non-management interests and at all times the company will have outstanding the identical number of non-management interests as the number of outstanding shares of the trust.
-As a result of corresponding interest between shares and non-management interests, each holder of shares identified in the table above relating to the trust may be deemed to beneficially own a correspondingly proportionate interest in the company.
+- (1) Compass Group Diversified Holdings LLC has two classes of interests: allocation interests and a trust interests. - (2) Compass Group Management LLC, our manager, as sole holder of the allocation interests of the company and as our manager under the management services agreement, will beneficially own the company before this offering.
+Our Chief Executive Officer, Mr. Massoud, as sole and managing member of our manager, will beneficially own the company before the closing of this offering.
+Our manager is also an affiliate of CGI and Pharos. - (3) Each beneficial interest in the trust corresponds to one underlying trust interest of the company.
+Unless the trust is dissolved, it must remain the sole holder of 100% of the trust interests and at all times the company will have outstanding the identical number of trust interests as the number of outstanding shares of the trust.
+As a result of corresponding interest between shares and trust interests, each holder of shares identified in the table above relating to the trust may be deemed to beneficially own a correspondingly proportionate interest in the company.

-The following table sets forth certain information, both before and after giving effect to the closing of this offering, regarding the beneficial ownership by certain executive officers and directors of the company of equity interests in certain of our initial businesses.
+The following table sets forth certain information as of January 20, 2006 and after giving effect to the closing of this offering, regarding the beneficial ownership by certain executive officers and directors of the company and entities with which they are affiliated of equity interests in certain of our initial businesses.
 See the section entitled "Certain Relationships and Related Party Transactions" for more information about ownership interests in our initial businesses.

-Before the O ffering After the Offering
+Before the C Before the Offering After the Offering

 Number of Shares Percent of Class Number of Shares Percent of Class

 C. Sean Day

 Crosman, Common Stock 5,193 0.9% 5,193 0.9%

 Advanced Circuits, Series B Common Stock 10,000 0.8% 10,000 0.8%

 I. Joseph Massoud

 Crosman, Common Stock 2,077 0.3%

 Silvue Coinvestment Partners, LLC(1)

 Silvue, Series B Common Stock 98.6 0.2%

 Silvue, Series A Preferred Stock 433.1 1.0%

 ACI Coinvestment Partners, LLC(2)

 Advanced Circuits, Series B Common Stock 11,880 1.0%